-4.2 Wastewater Treatment
+4.3 Wastewater Treatment

-It is proposed to treat all wastewater generated by the secondary 2-bedroom equivalent dwelling to a Secondary standard with disinfection via new NSW health accredited Aerated Wastewater Treatment System (AWTS).
-The unit must be capable of sustainably treating the design wastewater loading to the secondary treatment targets (per DLG 1998) detailed in Table 4.2.1.
+It is proposed to treat all wastewater generated by the Proposed Dwelling to a Secondary standard with disinfection via new NSW Health accredited Aerated Wastewater Treatment System (AWTS).

+It is proposed to continue treatment of wastewater from the Existing Dwelling within the existing AWTS - no changes necessary.

+The units must be capable of sustainably treating the design wastewater loading to the secondary treatment targets (per DLG 1998) detailed in Table 4.3.1.